 This workgroup supports programs and activities, related to International Education, including Study Abroad, faculty and student exchanges, and internationalization of the College curriculum.
 The workgroup evaluates, reviews and makes recommendations regarding potential international opportunities for Indian River State College to develop a wider global influence.
 Opportunities may be of an educational, cultural or economic nature.
 The Vice President of Enrollment and Student Services will serve as a resource administrator for this workgroup.

-Honors Workgroup

-The Honors Workgroup is composed of faculty and administrative personnel and works with the Honors Chair to formulate Honors admission criteria, Honors program completion criteria and Honors curricula.

 Institute for Academic Excellence Workgroup

 The purpose of the Institute for Academic Excellence Workgroup is to explore and provide opportunities for faculty communication, innovation, collaboration, reflection and debate as they pertain to teaching and learning.
 The workgroup, through the Professional Learning Communities (PLCs), also provides input on faculty workshops, trainings and professional development opportunities to be hosted by the Institute for Academic Excellence.
-The workgroup consists of two faculty co-chairs, one from the Division of Academic Affairs and one from the Division of Applied Science and Technology.
 As an instructional Vice President, the Vice President of Academic Affairs serves as a resource to the community.
-Membership consists of cross college representation of faculty and staff.
+Membership consists of faculty (full-time and adjunct).

 Learning Analytics Workgroup